MooersLab/cctbxsnips-Atom/README.md

 This text editor is favored by many, but its development has been halted.
 It has been replaced by [Pulsar](https://pulsar-edit.dev/).
 Nonetheless, some diehards will continue to use Atom for many years.
+Pulsar uses the same format for the snippets.
+They are stored in  `~/.pulsar/snippets.cson`

 ## CCTBX